 Date & Time: Date with a timestamp

 The data type you choose for the parameter depends on your use case.
-For this 2 multiplied by X example, let’s say that we eventually want the parameter to include only whole numbers, so I will change the data type from Float to Integer.
+For this 2 multiplied by X example, let’s say that we eventually want the parameter to include only whole numbers, so we will change the data type from Float to Integer.

 Within the parameter creation dialog box, you also have the ability to designate the allowable values for the parameter.
 The entries that you choose at this step will eventually determine what choices you and the end users have for the parameter in the final product.
-The choices are all or any integer, a specific list of integers, or a range of integers.
-I will choose range so that I can set a minimum and maximum number as well as a step size, or multiple, for the parameter.
-After setting up the parameter to have a range of 1 to 20 with a step size of 1, my parameter looks like this and is ready to be saved by clicking the “OK” button:
+The choices are all or any integer, a specific list of integers, or a range of integers. we will choose range so that we can set a minimum and maximum number as well as a step size, or multiple, for the parameter.
+After setting up the parameter to have a range of 1 to 20 with a step size of 1, our parameter looks like this and is ready to be saved by clicking the “OK” button:

 In order to use a parameter, you must provide Tableau instructions on how to use the parameter.
 This is accomplished through calculated fields.
 Being that the equation for our use case is 2 multiplied by X, or our algebra parameter, your first instinct may be to create a calculated field that says: